ohler55/oj/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.2.2
+### Release 1.2.3

- - minor bug fixes for different rubies along with test updates

- - Oj::Doc will now automatically close on GC.
+ - Fixed compile error for the latest RBX on Travis.

 ## <a name="description">Description</a>